Mortgages for Firefighters

 Author: Pete Mugleston

-Getting a mortgage as a firefighter should not be difficult, but you might face challenges from some lenders when it comes to calculating overtime or income from a second job.
+Getting a mortgage as a firefighter should not be difficult, but some lenders might challenge you when it comes to calculating overtime or income from a second job.

-In this article we’ll explain all you need to know about firefighter mortgages, income calculations and why speaking to a whole of market broker is your best route to the right deal for you and your family.
+In this article, we’ll explain everything you need to know about firefighter mortgages, income calculations, and why speaking to a whole-of-market broker is the best route to the right deal for you and your family.

 Are there specific mortgages for firefighters?

 Yes.
-There are lenders who provide mortgages specifically tailored to firefighters and lenders who offer exclusive deals for all key workers.
+Some lenders provide mortgages specifically tailored to firefighters and lenders who offer exclusive deals for all key workers.

 But don’t fall into the trap of thinking they necessarily offer the best deals.
-Access to these products should be viewed as a way of widening your potential pool of lenders if you or your partner are a firefighter.
+If you or your partner are a firefighter, access to these products should be viewed as a way of widening your potential pool of lenders.

-So you should still check the whole of the market to make sure you get the very best deal available according to your personal and family situation.
-The shrewdest way to do this is by enlisting the help of an experienced mortgage broker.
+You should still check the whole market to make sure you get the very best deal available according to your personal and family situation.
+The shrewdest way to do this is to enlist the help of an experienced mortgage broker.

 Options for people who work in fire and rescue

-Aside from special deals with some lenders, there are also government schemes available to help key workers, first-time buyers and others who are struggling to get a mortgage.
+Aside from special deals with some lenders, government schemes are also available to help key workers, first-time buyers, and others who are struggling to get a mortgage.

 These include:

 • Shared Ownership – Allows you to buy part of the property and rent the rest from a housing association.
-Eligibility varies but in most cases is open to firefighters.
+Eligibility varies, but in most cases, it is open to firefighters.

 • First Homes – New homes sold at a discount of between 30% – 50% to first-time buyers and key workers in England.

-• Right to Buy – Exclusive to existing council or housing association tenants and allows you to purchase your home at a discounted price.
+• Right to Buy – Exclusive to existing council or housing association tenants, you can purchase your home at a discounted price.

 Eligibility factors

-While some eligibility factors are unique to your position as an emergency services worker, you will also need to meet the lenders standard eligibility criteria such as:
+While some eligibility factors are unique to your position as an emergency services worker, you will also need to meet the lender standard eligibility criteria such as:

-• Affordability (If you’re a part-time firefighter you may find it difficult to evidence sufficient income to borrow the amount you need.
+• Affordability (If you’re a part-time firefighter, you may find it difficult to prove sufficient income to borrow the needed amount.
 Read our guide to affordability to find out how this works and what steps you can take to still secure the mortgage you need)

 • Deposit amount